 OneCloud has the ability to derive date and time values based on Runtime Variables.
 This allows for the utilization of System data and time or the Chain execution date and time to parse a particular date field, such as year or month, at the time of execution.
 This is outlined in this knowledge base article on Variable Transformation.

 However, there are instances where the date and time of the system or Chain execution do not systematically align to the date or time information needed within a given process.
 A rolling forecast process is a common use case because the start and end period of the forecast shifts depending on the forecast cycle.
-For example, a 16 month rolling forecast will span March of the current year through June of the following year for the Q2 forecast but September of the current year through December of the following year for the Q4 forecast.
+For example, a 16 month rolling forecast will span March of the current year through June of the following year for the Q2 forecast, but September of the current year through December of the following year for the Q4 forecast.

-We repeat this action for the Start Year but modify the output to use the FYYY format because our application with which we are integration uses this format for the Year as opposed to the YYYY format.
+Repeat this action for the Start Year, but modify the output to use the FYYY format because the application being integrated to uses this format for the Year as opposed to the YYYY format.

-Next, we create the End Period value.
-To derive the End Period, we first use an additional variable transformation to add an offset of 15 months from the Base Time Period variable value since our forecast window is 16 months (1).
-Then, we perform the same parsing action that we did to create the Start Period value (2).
+Next, create the End Period value.
+To derive the End Period, first use an additional variable transformation to add an offset of 15 months from the Base Time Period variable value since our forecast window is 16 months (1).
+Then, perform the same parsing action that we did to create the Start Period value (2).